wp-plugins/role-scoper/readme.txt

 * BugFix : In admin menus, "Add New" was not properly suppressed in some configurations
 * BugFix : File Attachment Filter was inactive for installations upgraded to WP 3.0 multisite and still using wp-content/uploads folder
 * BugFix : On failed direct file access attempt, any page / term listings on 404 page were not filtered for RS restrictions / roles
+* BugFix : XML-RPC submissions failed for users lacking blog-wide edit_posts capability
 * BugFix : Category Roles, Category Restrictions bulk admin forms had invalid category edit links
+* BugFix : Implicit role ownership (indicated by coloring in role metaboxes) was not indicacted correctly under some configurations
 * Change : Suppress scroll links in Term Roles / Restrictions bulk admin form if terms total over 300